projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 post also requires some knowledge of Atomic Host and rpm-ostree, please bear that in mind when reading this.

+Let's demonstrate some of the options that can be done with this command!

 READMORE

-Let's demonstrate some of the options that can be done with this command!

 # Display the current kernel arguments

-The `rpm-ostree ex kargs` command can allow users to see the kernel arguments from different locations, including the current kernel arguments, arguments from /proc/cmdline as well as kernel arguments from a specific deployment.
+The `rpm-ostree ex kargs` command can allow users to see the kernel arguments from different locations, including the current kernel arguments, arguments from `/proc/cmdline` as well as kernel arguments from a specific deployment.

-The command following will show the kernel arguments from first bootable entry in your grub.cfg:
+The command following shows the kernel arguments from first bootable entry in your grub.cfg:

 ```